Search Results for: auto-injector

 Q: My child is afraid of the auto-injector.
 What can I do?
 Dr. Pistiner: I’ve met kids whose eyes widen and tears well up at the mere mention of an auto-injector.
 This is a very real issue that comes up for some children.
 We should all keep in mind that sometimes the unknown can be scarier […]

 “Your son has more than a dozen food allergies.
 Some are life-threatening.”
-It has been nine years since I heard those disturbing words, uttered by one of the country’s leading pediatric allergists.
+It has been more than a decade since I heard those disturbing words, uttered by one of the country’s leading pediatric allergists.
 In an instant, my life changed.
 Thoughts of every upcoming birthday, vacation and holiday flashed before me as impossible dreams.
-I had no idea how I could make a life for a […]
+I had no idea how I could make a life […]

 Q: My 5-year-old is newly diagnosed with anaphylaxis to soy and peanut.
 I’m a little nervous about when to use the auto-injector.
 If a reaction occurs, how do I know if the symptoms are serious enough to use it? e.g. would he need to be wheezing?
 Dr. Sharma: Dealing with a new diagnosis of a food […]